 GENERAL INFORMATION ABOUT SEALED RECORDS FOR ALL CASES

 A defendant whose record has been sealed is not required to disclose any information about the sealed case, including the mere fact that she or he was charged, and may state that she or he has not been criminally convicted, or that no such action has occurred.
 C.R.S. §24-72-702(1)(d) and C.R.S. §24-72-703(4)(d)(I).
 Employers, educational institutions, state and local government agencies, officials, landlords and employees shall not, in any application or interview or in any other way, require an applicant to disclose any information contained in sealed records.
 Applications of this type may not be denied solely because of the applicant’s refusal to disclose arrest and criminal record information that has been sealed.
 There are exceptions for prospective attorneys, licensed educators, and applicants to a criminal justice agency.

-Please consult the statute or legal counsel with any questions you may have.
+Please consult the Colorado Revised Statutes (C.R.S.) or an attorney with any questions you may have.
 Court staff may not give you legal advice.